LuckyYeti67/Aether-card-game/documents.md

    - Draw 1 card from the top of your deck

 3. **Charge Phase**
-   - You may place a card from your hand into your AP Zone
+   - You may place a card from the top of your deck into your AP Zone

 4. **Main Phase**
    - You may do a couple things during this phase:
      - Use Character abilities,
      - Play cards from your hand
      - Activate card effects
-     - Attack with monsters
+     - Attack with monsters (both players cant attack on thier first turn)

 5. **End Phase**
    - Anything that resolves during the End Phase happens now